Earnings

 Mentioned in this article

-Net income for the quarter was $743 million, down from $1.29 billion in the prior-year period.
-The company also reported free cash flow of $715 million, with a margin of 19%, compared to 22% a year earlier.
+While top-line growth was robust, net income for the fourth quarter was $743 million, a decline from $1.29 billion in the prior-year period.
+Operating income, however, grew to $631 million.
+A key focus for analysts was cash generation; free cash flow for Q4 was $715 million, yielding a free cash flow margin of 19%, down from 22% a year earlier.

 Related Articles